As responsible and conscientious pet owners, we all try to do whatever we can in order to keep our companions safe and free from harm.

 But if you must, then be absolutely certain to immediately clean up any spilled anti-freeze or other chemicals and keep the floor thoroughly clean and free from hazardous substances.

 As we become more and more dependent upon convenience appliances, we introduce more electrical cords to our homes.

 Cords of any type are a hazard to cats because their curious nature causes them to investigate, chew and play with them.

 There are many ways to minimize the risk.
 Consider buying cord management systems or tape cords together with electrical tape and then fasten them out of reach.
 Don’t forget about the phone cords.

 Cat Safety: Windows

 All windows should have a sturdy mesh insect screen that can lock into place.
 A hardware-mesh screen is preferable, as cats have been known to claw through the smaller, more fragile screening materials.

 Cats enjoy batting around cords from hanging blinds.
 The danger is that they can get tangled up and choke.
 Be sure to either anchor the cords or tie them up out of reach.

-Curtains and drapes that hang to the floor are a particular enticement for cats.
-They may try to climb to the top and unless the curtain or drapery rods are secure, this could lead to a nasty fall and potentially serious injury.
+Curtains and drapes that hang on the floor are a particular enticement for cats.
+They may try to climb to the top, and unless the curtain or drapery rods are secure, this could lead to a nasty fall and potentially serious injury.